LostByteSoft/ConvertAACtoAC3/readme.md

 		Takes all mp3 find in subfolder and create m3u here. creator playlist mp3 m3u.sh
 		-Create an m3u list for the specified folder.
-		Only mp3 ... but you can change it in file.
+		-Only mp3 ... but you can change it in file.